Get 80% off your plan for your first 3 months*

 Business experts shared their top tips for online startups.
 The most common answer: define your target market before you do anything else, as a primary reason for startup failure is creating a product with no market need.

-Your target market is the specific group of people or businesses who will buy from you.
+Your target market is the specific group of people or businesses who'll buy from you.
 They might be local parents, fitness enthusiasts, restaurants, or hairdressers.
 Once you know who they are, build everything around their needs.

 Here's how to validate your idea with potential customers:

-2. Ask if they would buy your product or service
+2. Ask if they'd buy your product or service.

 How to start an online business: your step-by-step guide